 Trends and Latest Developments

 The internet and social media have also played a significant role in the dissemination and interpretation of Native American symbols.
 Online resources and platforms provide access to information about Native American cultures and traditions, allowing individuals to learn about the meaning and significance of symbols from a variety of sources.
-However, it is important to be critical of the information found online and to seek out reputable sources that are grounded in tribal knowledge and cultural expertise.
+Still, it is important to be critical of the information found online and to seek out reputable sources that are grounded in tribal knowledge and cultural expertise.

 Tips and Expert Advice